gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ## Run Anaconda prompt

-After installing Miniconda, run `Anaconda prompt` from the start icon in the task bar.
+After installing Miniconda, run `Anaconda prompt` from the start icon in the taskbar.

-### Select conda-forge channel
+### Select the conda-forge channel

 The main purpose is to reduce the time required for searching packages in the channels.